 North Queensland crop development

-To create a future for the grains industry in Northern Queensland, AgForce Grains is partnering with the University of Queensland to research how to create a viable broadacre cropping industry in the North.
+To create a future for the grains industry in Northern Queensland, AgForce Grains is partnering with other stakeholders to investigate how to create a viable broadacre cropping industry in the North.

 Oversized agricultural machinery movements

 AgForce has successfully advocated reducing red tape when moving large agricultural vehicles.
 The Class 1 Agricultural Vehicle Mass and Dimension Exemption Notice came into effect in April 2019.
 The Notice increases mass and dimensions exemptions meaning many farmers will no longer need to apply for permits, it reduces the number of designated agricultural zones and it simplifies border movements.

 The Grain Harvest Management Scheme (GHMS) recognises the difficulty of in-field and on-farm loading of cereals, pulses and legumes with varying moisture contents and densities.
 GHMS provides flexibility above normal regulation mass limits when field loading bulk commodities.
 GHMS functions each year from 1 July to 30 June the following year.
 The scheme benefits the grain industry, the community and the road transport industry.
 AgForce administers the scheme on behalf of industry.